 Wordpress is the most popular content management system for websites and blogging.
 It is also entirely Open Source.
 In 2011, it has been evaluated that 22% of any new domain created in the US uses Wordpress (See this TechCrunch article).

-Open Source has expanded from highly specialized areas like web servers and scientific applications into everyday use from web browsers to media players, and has also adapted its usability to meet the needs of a broader audience.
-Because Open Source doesn't hide it's more specialized software from the general public, people still see the interfaces for scientists or server administrators that are full of cryptic number/symbol columns and associate this with open source software only.
+Open Source has expanded from highly specialized areas like web servers and scientific applications into everyday use from web browsers to media players, and has adapted its usability to meet the needs of a broader audience.
+However, given that Open Source doesn't hide it's more specialized software from the general public, people see the interfaces for scientists or server administrators that are full of cryptic numbers and symbols, making it the main association with open source software.

-Sometimes some software editors release figures about their security fixes, where we can see for instance how Mozilla is about 3 times faster than Microsoft to fix a security issue which has been disclosed: Washington Post Article.
+Occasionally software editors release statistics about their security fixes, disclosing information such as Mozilla being 3 times faster than Microsoft to fix security issues: Washington Post Article.

-While it’s true that many people develop Open Source software in their free time because they love their work and like to create awesome programs, many people are also paid to develop Open Source Software.
-As mentioned earlier, Wordpress for instance is a huge deal.
-It is backed by a company, (Automattic) and many people are working with/for Wordpress daily.
+While it’s true that many people develop open source software in their time off simply because they love to create, there are also many people getting paid for just that.
+Wordpress is a great example as it is backed by a company, (Automattic) and a large number people are working with or for Wordpress.

-If we go more on the system side, people working with Linux are also hugely requested, as this shows 2012 Linux Jobs Report.
-Reports about the share of developers of Linux itself are released every year, there we can see for instance that in 2012, 800 companies participated.
-And believe it or not, 75% of all Linux developers are paid to do so.
-A real salary, monthly, not as a hobby.
-At the top of companies who hire developers to work on the Linux kernel, we find Red Hat, Intel, Novel, IBM, Texas Instrument, Broadcom, Nokia, Samsung, Oracle and Google.
-If you’ve heard of them, you’ll know they’re not in it for the fun.
+People working with Linux are very demanded, as reported by the 2012 Linux Jobs Report.
+Reports about the details of the Linux kernel development process are released annually, showing that in 2012 a number of 7,800 developers from almost 800 companies contributed to the Linux kernel..
+75% of all Linux developers are paid employees.
+On the top of the list of companies hiring developers to work on the Linux kernel are Red Hat, Intel, Novel, IBM, Texas Instrument, Broadcom, Nokia, Samsung, Oracle and Google.

-We could go on and on, for instance with the Apache Foundation (whose main software, also called Apache is by far the most widely used web server on the Internet), backed up by pretty big names, but we'll leave you to do the research.
+The list of open source success stories is long such as the Apache Foundation (whose main software, also called Apache is by far the most widely used web server online) is again backed by pretty big names, but we'll stop right here.